mrsimo/minitest-perf/README.md

 The current version works with Minitest 5 thanks to @nateberkopec, for Minitest 4 use version 0.0.3.

+## Installation

+Add `gem 'minitest-perf'` to your Gemfile.

 ## How it works

 Every test that is executed is stored in a sqlite database for later query.
-Just require `minitet/perf` somewhere in your test_helper, and you're good to go.
+Just require `minitest/perf` somewhere in your test_helper, and you're good to go.
 Internally, `minitest/perf` includes itself as just another module and starts feeding the sqlite database.